 - Gathering information

 - Closing the deal

 - Supporting long term growth

-Getting it right will mean looking closely at you preparation and performance in each of those areas, and creating a structured execution plan that will enablke you to understand what works and what doesn't in each of those areas.
+Getting it right will mean looking closely at your preparation and performance in each of those areas, and creating a structured execution plan that will enable you to understand what works and what doesn't at each stage.

 Now it goes without saying that most of us are not Formula 1 Race Directors, but those few bullet points are they key criteria on which you’ll be judging your sales success.

 How you perform will depend upon how well you can convert your customer between these stages: from prospect to leads, from leads to contacts, contacts to pitches and so on.

 A great sales person will measure their achievements at every level and be calculating their conversion at each stage.
 Where the levels start to drop is where you need to work intelligently and strategically to identify the problem and solve it.